 Pupils are set individual target levels to work towards achieving.
 Work is assessed throughout the year and written feedback is given to aid pupils in improving their work.
 Attainment grades are also given through the progress reporting systems; these marks combine an average of homework and classwork throughout the year.

-- How to talk about what they eat.
+- How to talk about school, including clothing.

-- How to describe their hobbies and free time.
+- How to describe sports and whether you are sporty.